Sri Lankan President Rajapaksa vows rights reforms; promises 'justice' for missing persons | Law-Order

 In 2015, the Maithripala Sirisena’s government had co-sponsored the UNHRC resolution and the action was described as a betrayal of Sri Lanka by Rajapaksa-led opposition then.

-''We are also preparing to make relevant amendments to the Prevention of Terrorism Act that had been in force since 1978," he said.
+He said his government was preparing to make relevant amendments to the Prevention of Terrorism Act that had been in force since 1978.
+The international rights and Tamil groups have demanded its abolition.

 Rajapaksa further stated that Sri Lanka was becoming a hub for international drug traffickers and the situation today is largely under control due to the action taken by the security & intelligence services in the country.